taqiu/iclass/INSTALL.md

 # Installing instructions

-This repository has already integrated the yii framework, so you don't need to install yii
+This repository has already integrated the yii framework, so you don't need to install yii additionally.
+See the reference for more information about enviroment.

 ## Prerequisites
 * Apache